openwallet-foundation/acapy-plugins/oid4vc/README.md

 This plugin includes two sets of integration tests:

 - Tests against a minimal OpenID4VCI Client written in Python
-- Tests against AFJ + OpenID4VCI Client Package (not complete!)
+- Interop Tests against Credo and Sphereon

-AFJ has an active PR working on adding support for Draft 11 version of the OpenID4VCI specification.
-Until that PR is in and available in a release, these tests are incomplete and ignored.
+  - The interop tests require an https endpoint, so they aren't run with the regular integration tests.
+See `integration/README.md` for instructions on running the interop tests

 To run the integration tests: